waikato-llm/llm-dataset-converter/plugins/to-txt-pretrain.md

 * accepts: PretrainData

 Writes pretrain data to plain text files.
-When providing an output directory, uses the current session counter as the filename.
+When providing an output directory, either uses the current session counter as the filename or, if present, the 'id' value from the meta-data.
 When providing an output file, all incoming content will be concatenated in this one file.
 Compression is not available in this case due to the streaming context.

 ```